Business Administration: Financial Management

 Prerequisites:

-This course introduces the basic principles, aspects and features of insurance.
-The course focuses on the full policy cycle and a broad range of types of insurance including life, disability and critical illness.
-Canadian taxation constraints along with the legal and ethical framework within insurance agent’s responsibilities are also introduced.
+This course is designed to introduce the basic principles, aspects, and features of insurance as they relate to financial planning.
+Focus is placed on the full policy cycle and a broad range of types of insurance including life, disability, and critical illness.

 Prerequisites: